How to Setup OpenVPN on TP-Link Routers (Windows)

 Connecting OpenVPN (PC)

-Step 1: Open your browser and navigate to https://openvpn.net and click on Community.
+Step 1: Open your browser and navigate to https://openvpn.net/community-downloads/.

 Step 2: Click Downloads, then click the link corresponding your Windows version.